rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

 ````

 In this example, mapping jackal to JACKAL can be done independently of mapping
-kangaroo to KANGAROO .
+kangaroo to KANGAROO.
 In other words, multiple elements of the stream can be processed at
 the same time and the results will not change.

-Many common streams including map() , forEach() , and filter() can be processed
+Many common streams including `map()`, `forEach()`, and `filter()` can be processed
 independently, although order is never guaranteed.
-Consider the following modifi ed version
+Consider the following modified version
 of our previous stream code:

 ````